 I had a general idea of what to expect when visiting Cumberland Island National Seashore in Georgia: wild horses, historic ruins, and undeveloped beaches.
 But I didn’t know I would also see a vibrant pine forest, seemingly endless grassy marshes, white sand dunes, and tropical-like scenery all on one island.

-Located off the east coast of Georgia and a stone’s throw away from Florida, Cumberland Island is part of the National Park Service.
-It is bigger than the island of Manhattan, with over 40 miles of hiking trails and unique, diverse landscapes.
+Located off the east coast of Georgia and a stone’s throw away from Florida, sits Cumberland Island, which is part of the National Park Service.
+It is larger than the island of Manhattan, with over 40 miles of hiking trails and unique, diverse landscapes.
 Besides the Greyfield Inn, you won’t see any resorts, hotels, or franchises.
+While many people plan day trips to Cumberland Island, we camped for three nights and could have easily stayed longer to explore all it has to offer.

-But if you only have one day to see Cumberland Island, it is doable to see some of the main highlights with careful planning.
-To assist with your planning, I’ve put together this complete guide that includes helpful travel tips and things to do on this wild, majestic island.
+But if you only have one day to see Cumberland Island, you can still experience some of the main highlights with careful planning.
+To assist with your planning, I’ve put together this complete guide that includes things to do on this wild, majestic island and helpful travel tips.

 Cumberland Island is bigger than the island of Manhattan and is Georgia’s largest barrier island!